vigji/cainjb/pages/page_10.md

 **Annotated text**:
 `Then came Hyacinth’s day.
-He laughed when he remembered that, as we were walking round the garden, and said it was too late for Jasmine’s day at any rate.`
+He laughed when he remembered that, as we were walking round the garden, and said it was too late for Jasmine’s day at any rate.` 17 August?

-`I liked to hear him laugh, and thought it was absurd for him to be called after what the man Boots didn’t understand.`
+`I liked to hear him laugh, and thought it was absurd for him to be called after what the man Boots didn’t understand.`  ???
+Rudyard Kipling poem?

 `The latter’s way of expressing himself seemed to me childish ; why should we, of all people, use singular for plural and plural for singular?`